 General

-All pilot school locations and communities were subject to monitoring prior to the project start.
+All school locations and communities are subject to monitoring prior to the project start.
 This included surveys of traffic levels and parking, as well as surveys asking school communities, including local residents, about their attitudes to travel and parking issues in the school vicinity.
-This will be revisited during the project to inform monitoring and evaluation of the effectiveness of the pilot project.
+This will be revisited during the project to inform monitoring and evaluation of the effectiveness of the project at each location.

-Any future decision beyond the pilot project will be informed by the monitoring and evaluation of the effectiveness of the pilot project.
+Any future decision for each phase of the project will be informed by the monitoring and evaluation of the effectiveness of the project.

 Please visit the Council’s webpage for information on walking, wheeling and cycling.
 The website includes maps, route planners, cycle training and maintenance, bike rental facilities and much more.

-Any future decision beyond the pilot project will be informed by the monitoring and evaluation of the effectiveness of the pilot project.
-Should you have any comments on the pilot project or suggestions about possible future locations please get in touch at: TrafficFreeSchools@eastdunbarton.gov.uk
+Any future decision beyond the agreed phases of the project will be informed by the monitoring and evaluation of the effectiveness of the project.
+Should you have any comments on the project or suggestions about possible future locations please get in touch at: TrafficFreeSchools@eastdunbarton.gov.uk